ballerfuturistic/sfmnauts/general/rigging.md

 The rigging data loss could be negligable, or it could be completely destructive.
 It's entirely situational, every rig is different.
 You may have a high poly model that loses almost no rigging, and then a mid poly model with a nearly broken pelvis.

-### In this article I will explain what causes rigging loss, how to identify it, and how to prevent it.
+### This article will explain what causes rigging loss, how to identify it, and how to totally prevent it.
 -----

 # The Causes